Speaker: Rev. Sean Parker Dennison

 The Fullness of Being

-We have welcomed our mens groups and the women of the congregation to tell us about life in their genders.
-Now we welcome nonbinary members and friends to share their lives and stories as well.
+We have welcomed our men’s groups and the women of the congregation to tell us about life in their genders.
+In this service we welcome nonbinary members and friends to share their lives and stories as well.
 What are the joys and strengths of non-binary life?
-We will also say farewell to our intern minister, Eli Poore, … Continue reading The Fullness of Being
+We also say farewell to our intern minister, Eli … Continue reading The Fullness of Being

 Courage to Change